Thesavagecoder7784/NaturalLanguageProcessing-NLP/README.md

 # Natural Language Processing NLP
-This repository documents all of my Applied NLP projects
+## This repository documents all of my Applied NLP projects

-- Contains the different predefined models for sentiment analysis
+### - Contains the different predefined models for sentiment analysis
+  1. Using nltk - VaderSentiment Analysis
+  2. Using Textblob sentiment Analysis